 For radio, he had an internship with WPGC 95.5 FM.
 And, he graduated from the Broadcasting Institute of Maryland.

 When Dj Boss Player was asked in an interview why he got into DJing, his answer was simple: “Because I love people, I love seeing people have a good time and I love music.”
-So, as DJ Boss Player would say on the radio, “Stay tuned,” because, as the Notorious B.I.G. on “Life After Death,” the “Sky Is the Limit.”
+So, as DJ Boss Player would say on the radio, “Stay tuned,” because, as the Notorious B.I.G. said on “Life After Death,” the “Sky Is the Limit.”